 Gone are the days when the postal service was the only shipping option available to small businesses.
 Today, there is a wide range of carrier options to choose from.
 Let’s break down the most common.

-The “big three” carriers—FedEx, UPS and USPS—dominate the shipping industry in the U.S. While they offer an extensive reach and reliable delivery services, their rates can be high unless you’re a high-volume shipper.
+Traditional freight carriers: The “big three” carriers—FedEx, UPS and USPS—dominate the shipping industry in the U.S. While they offer an extensive reach and reliable delivery services, their rates can be high unless you’re a high-volume shipper.
+You’re also competing for service with major retailers, who may take priority during crunch periods like the holiday season.
+As an alternative, consider providers like DHL or smaller regional carriers.

-Some manufacturers or suppliers offer dropshipping services, whereby they deliver products directly to customers on your behalf.
-Once a customer places an order on your dropshipping website, simply pass the details to the manufacturer or supplier, and they will handle the rest.
-Dropshipping helps you speed up deliveries by eliminating the need for an intermediary.
+Dropshipping: Some manufacturers or suppliers offer dropshipping services, whereby they deliver products directly to customers on your behalf.
+Once a customer places an order on your website, simply pass the details to the manufacturer or supplier, and they will handle the rest.
+Dropshipping helps you speed up deliveries by eliminating the need for a middleman.

-3PL providers take care of warehousing, order fulfillment and even shipping for your business.
+Third-party logistics (3PL): 3PL providers take care of warehousing, order fulfillment and even shipping for your business.
 But unlike dropshipping, you’ll still be responsible for sourcing inventory and sending it to the fulfillment center.
-This option is ideal if you’re struggling to manage fulfillment costs and expectations or if you experience rapid growth that requires outsourcing fulfillment.
+This option is ideal if you’re struggling to manage shipping costs and expectations, or if you’re experiencing rapid growth that requires outsourcing fulfillment.

-Some online marketplaces offer special shipping programs that can help you streamline the order fulfillment process.
-For example, Amazon provides in-house ecommerce fulfillment services, while Etsy offers discounted shipping.
+Marketplace programs: Some online marketplaces offer special shipping programs that can help you streamline the order fulfillment process.
+For example, Amazon provides in-house eCommerce fulfillment services, while Etsy offers discounted carrier rates.
+These services can be attractive if your customers prioritize speedy delivery and actively shop on these marketplaces.

 03. Calculate your shipping costs